buzo14/wine-quality-prediction/README.md

 12 - quality (score between 0 and 10)

 ### Project Goal/Motivation
 One of the goals of this project is to construct a prediction model that infers wine quality based on some chemical facts.
-We also intend to find the most important factors that drive how good or bad a wine can be.
+We also intend to find the most important features that drive the quality of wine.

 ## 2. Data Collection and Exploration
 Data was downloaded from the Kaggle competition website using my unique Kaggle API key.
 See the steps below.